In-Hand Manipulation Programme

 Week 2 - Shift

-- Place a different coloured sticky dot on the index, middle, ring and pinkie and ask the child to touch the colour dots with their thumb (changing the order each time).
+- Place a different coloured sticky dot on the index, middle, ring and pinkie and ask your child to touch the colour dots with their thumb (changing the order each time).

-- Ask the child to snap their fingers with their right and then left hand.
+- Try to teach your child to snap their fingers with their right and then left hand.

-- Hold the pencil (or you can also use a chopstick) and hold it as if you were about the write.
-Get the child to climb their fingers up to the top of the pencil then twirl it over so that their fingers are at the bottom again and then repeat a number of times.
+- Give your child a pencil (or you can also use a chopstick) and ask them to hold it as if they were about to write.
+Get the child to ‘climb’ their fingers up to the top of the pencil then twirl it over so that their fingers are at the bottom again.
+Repeat this exercise a number of times.

-- Place a small object (i.e. pencil grip, rubber, a small folded up square of paper or blu-tack) between the child’s thumb and index finger and ask them to slide it across all their fingers until it ends up at the pinkie finger and them back again to the index.
+- Place a small object (i.e. pencil grip, rubber, a small folded up square of paper or blu-tack) between your child’s thumb and index finger and ask them to slide it across all their fingers until it ends up at the pinkie finger and then back again to the index.

-- Place a large, flat thick rubber band (place a mark on the band with a felt pen).
-Place the band on the child’s palm ask them to use their thumb to slide the band over their palm until they see the mark again.
+- For this exercise use a large, flat thick rubber band marked with a dot.
+Place the band on the child’s palm with the dot facing them; ask them to use their thumb to slide the band over their palm until the band rotates fully and they can see the mark again.

 - Place a smaller rubber band at the bottom of the child’s pinkie and ask them to move it to the ring finger (just using their thumb) by sliding it up the finger and over.
 Then move on to the middle and index finger.